sanjeevbhusal/100-Days-Of-DevOps/linux/Networking in Linux.md

 There is 2 ways of resolving DNS name in linux.
-The first way is to write the dns name with the IP address in the file /e
+The first way is to write the dns name with the IP address in the file /etc/hosts.
+The second way is to query a dns server.
+The IP address of dns server is present in the file /etc/resolv.conf.
+Linux first tries to resolve dns name through the mappings in /etc/hosts.
+If it doesnot  find the host name, then it queries the dns server. this order can however be changed.
+This order is described in /etc/nsswitch.conf file.